brigadecore/brigade/docs/topics/github.md

 # GitHub Integration

-Acid provides GitHub integration for triggering Acid builds from GitHub events.
+Brigade provides GitHub integration for triggering Brigade builds from GitHub events.

-Acid integrates with GitHub by providing GitHub webhook implementations for the `push` and `pull_request` events.
-You must be running `acid-gateway` in a way that makes it available to GitHub.
+Brigade integrates with GitHub by providing GitHub webhook implementations for the `push` and `pull_request` events.
+You must be running `brigade-gateway` in a way that makes it available to GitHub.
 (For example, assign it a publicly routable IP and domain name.)

 ## Configuring

-To add an Acid project to GitHub:
+To add an Brigade project to GitHub:

 1. Go to "Settings"
 2. Click "Webhooks"